IanSmith1337/Kanis/Kanis/README.md

-# Kanis, the minecraft palamute/palico mod.
+# Kanis, the minecraft palamute mod.

-## WIP
+## Currently only supporting 1.17